matt-nolan11/matt-nolan11.github.io/src/pages/tos.md

 date: "2025-06-25"
 ---

-Welcome to Matt Nolan's robotics portfolio and blog.
+Welcome to Matt Nolan's personal portfolio and blog.
 By accessing and using this website, you agree to comply with and be bound by the following terms and conditions.

 ---